keptn-sandbox/jira-service/README.md

 # JIRA Service

-This service creates JIRA issues when Keptn performs a quality gate evaluation.
+This service creates JIRA issues when Keptn performs a quality gate evaluation or a problem is raised.

 The service is subscribed to the following keptn events:

 * `sh.keptn.events.evaluation-done`
+* `sh.keptn.event.problem.open`

 ![screenshot](assets/jira-service-1.png)